obensonne/percache/README.rst

-It is somehow similar to the `Memoize Example`_ from the Python Decorator Library but with the advantage that results are stored *persistently* in a cache file. *percache* provides memoization across multiple invocations of the Python interpreter.
+It is somehow similar to the `Memoize Example`_ from the Python Decorator Library but with the advantage that results are stored *persistently* in a cache. *percache* provides memoization across multiple invocations of the Python interpreter.

 Install by running ``easy_install percache`` or ``pip install percache``.